Anger rose like bile in my throat when I saw what the inquisitors had done to Hope.

 “Those who seek sanctuary at del Sol are expected to work for their bread,” Father Pius scoffed.
 “When have you ever done a day’s labor?”

 “Keeping Lady Frey at del Sol would probably be best,” Brother Lux suggested.
-“It’s isolated and secure.
+“It’s well-protected.
 She could not interfere with our plans, and no one could interfere with her.”

 Father Pius placed his hands on his desk and leaned down, closing his eyes.
-“I want to preserve del Sol and its Abbess.
-I suppose that it will be convenient to keep Lady Frey and Miss Goode there, as well.”
+“I want to preserve del Sol and its Abbess, so I suppose that it will be convenient to keep Lady Frey and Miss Goode there, as well.”

 I turned to Mercy.
 “Would del Sol be acceptable to you?”